mohvem/story-builder-quest/README.md

 App overview:
 A problem I noticed as an aunt of a 3-year old is that entertaining and engaging young kids can be very challenging, especially as a busy working parent.
 This inspired to dig deeper to design a streaming solution for parents to keep their kids engaged.

 I conducted 20 user interviews to learn more about user preferences and identified user needs that I aimed to solve for with this app.
 Analyzing this further, narrowed me down into an interactive, audio-only tool that could iteratively create stories based on inputs from the kids.
+The key insights, product strategy, and GTM strategy is captured in the product pitch PDF.

 This app creates the interactive and iterative story-builder and allows the user to save the output.
 Based on my testing, it seems to do this effectively.